nikolaswise/web-design-workshop/README.md

 #### For Next Session

-Complete your project laid out in todays workshop.
+Complete your project laid out in today's workshop.
 Be prepared to present and have a discussion about your project.

 ##### Grad Students

-Will write ~1k words on how their project relates to the discussions about design critique and sub-disciplines, provided references and examples from the web.
+Write ~1k words on how your project relates to the discussions about design critique and sub-disciplines.
+Provide references and examples from the web.

 ### 6/04 - Project Review